 Here are the dates and times when you’ll find the Hawaii sun directly overhead:

-2. Zinc or titanium oxide based sunscreens are still considered safest and most effective in preventing sunburn.
+2. Zinc or titanium oxide-based sunscreens are still considered safest and most effective in preventing sunburn.
 Read our recent article: Hawaiian Sunscreen | Health and Safety Updates.
 It also includes information about Hawaii’s new sunscreen law, which is now in effect.

-4. Be alert to sun exposure from 10am until 3pm.
+4. Be alert to excessive sun exposure from 10:00AM until 3:00PM.

 6. Wear a hat and sunglasses.